google/WebFundamentals/src/content/en/showcase/2017/playcanvas.md

 When building a virtual environment for a user to explore, it is likely that the environment will be larger than the small area that a user can see without moving.
 The WebVR Lab, for example, has three sections.
-A main room, a mezzanine floor and a side room for the Hi-fi music player.
+A main room, a mezzanine floor and a side room for the hi-fi music player.

 Moving the user's viewport through the world will often lead to discomfort.
 In the WebVR Lab we allow the user to highlight a location and click to teleport